Making disks available on your own machine

 muj_stroj# mount -t nfs home.fi.muni.cz:/export/usrdata/login /mnt/fi-data \

-These parameters can also be specified in a file
+These parameters can also be specified in the

 /etc/fstab

-(see information in the Samba section).
-Alternatively, the option can be added
+file (see information in the section on Samba).
+Alternatively, the

 user

-so that the ordinary user can also mount / unmount the directory (if you want to run programs from the mountpoint, you need
+option can be added to allow a normal user to mount/unmount the directory (if you want to run programs from the mountpoint, you need to add the

 exec